 - is successfully typing words & messages into other programs and apps such as Safari, YouTube, messages, emails, etc.

 In these instances, it may be time to try an AAC system that has more focus on text-based communication, with efficiencies to make typing faster.
 For example, word prediction can significantly speed up typing rate, but most people need practice and instruction to use it effectively.

-In a transition period, an AAC user may continue to have access to both their symbol-based and text-based AAC.
-It is up to the AAC user to decide what system is best going to meet their communication needs in different situations.
+While introducing a text-based AAC option, an AAC user should continue to have access to their symbol-based AAC and the new text-based AAC.
+It is up to the AAC user to decide what system or combination of systems is best going to meet their communication needs in different situations

 For example, once Samuel gets access to a text-based system AAC he may use it at home at first.
 He may practice using it to type messages to his friends as he gets familiar with it.
 At school with teachers, he may continue to use his familiar symbol-based system.

 Teachers, therapists and families can support AAC users moving to text-based systems.
 Some strategies and supports include:

 - Personalize the text-based system, by planning and saving common sentences and phrases